nogibjj/Nakiyah_Assignment2/README.md

 4. Makefile --> which sets rules to manage the dependencies of the source files of the programs during the compilation and linking (build) phase.
 5. Requirements.txt --> contains a list of packages/libraries needed to work on this project that can all be installed with the file.
 6. main.py --> Reads a CSV file, generates descriptive summary statistics, and produces data visualizations.
+7. main.ipynb --> Same content as main.py in a notebook format
 7. test_main.py --> Tests the functionality of main.py by verifying the accuracy of the descriptive summary statistics and the correctness of the generated visualizations
+### Run the main.py file to generate the pdf report and visualizations

 ## Functions inside the main.py
 - readData(): Reads the input CSV file and loads the data into a pandas DataFrame.